 Background & rationale

-The informed management of cover crops is key to the delivery of important UK Government policies including the 25-year Environment Plan and improvements in ground and surface water quality.
-Cover crops have been included in ‘Action 3’ (add organic matter) and ‘Action 4’ (winter cover) of the ‘Arable and Horticulture Soils Standard’ in the ‘Sustainable Farming Incentive’, one of the environmental schemes being introduced under the Agricultural Transition Plan post-Brexit.
+The informed management of cover crops is key to the delivery of important UK Government policies including the 25-year Environment Plan and improvements in ground and surface waters.
+Cover crops have been included in the ‘Sustainable Farming Incentive’ 2023 actions for soils (‘SAM 2: Multi-species winter cover’) which is one of the environmental schemes being introduced under the Agricultural Transition Plan post-Brexit.
 Whilst the benefits of cover crops for erosion control and reduced overwinter nitrate leaching losses are well established, the legacy effect for subsequent crops in the rotation is unclear.
 Of particular relevance is the timing of nitrogen release from cover crop residues and how this influences the nitrogen fertiliser requirement of the following cash crop and subsequent nitrate leaching losses.

 The use of cover crops in conventional farming systems has rapidly increased (Storr et al., 2019 ), but guidance for farmers is often very general or inconsistent and not necessarily based on UK experiences (AHDB Research Review No. 90).
 A recent survey of UK farmers on the use highlighted the uncertainty of the effects of cover crops on crop available nutrient supply (Storr et al., 2019).
 Furthermore over 80% of the farmers were destroying cover crops with herbicide.
 Given the uncertainty over the future of glyphosate use in the UK post 2025, and the movement to ‘regenerative’ farming with the associated increase in minimum/zero tillage, more information is required to help farmers develop alternative destruction methods that are economically viable and do not compromise the establishment and management of the following cash crops.
 Further information is also required to understand the impact of cover crop species and destruction method on nitrogen cycling to more accurately quantify the timing and amount of nitrogen released.

-The work is funded by Affinity Water and Portsmouth Water, with the seed mixes kindly supplied by RAGT seeds.
-This is a collaborative project, working very closely with our host farmers, who will be conducting all farm operations with their own kit/machinery, ensuring the results are representative of commercial practice.
+The work was funded by Affinity Water and Portsmouth Water, with the seed mixes kindly supplied by RAGT seeds.
+This was a collaborative project, working very closely with our host farmers, who conducted all farm operations with their own kit/machinery, ensuring the results are representative of commercial practice.

 Crop destruction techniques: